Total Knee Replacement

 Your orthopaedic surgeon may prescribe one or more measures to prevent blood clots and decrease leg swelling.
 These may include special support hose, inflatable leg coverings (compression boots), and blood thinners.

-Most patients begin exercising their knee the day after surgery.
-In some cases, patients begin moving their knee on the actual day of surgery.
+Most patients can begin exercising their knee hours after surgery.
 A physical therapist will teach you specific exercises to strengthen your leg and restore knee movement to allow walking and other normal daily activities soon after your surgery.

 To restore movement in your knee and leg, your surgeon may use a knee support that slowly moves your knee while you are in bed.
 The device is called a continuous passive motion (CPM) exercise machine.
-Some surgeons believe that a CPM machine decreases leg swelling by elevating your leg and improves your blood circulation by moving the muscles of your leg.
+Some surgeons believe that a CPM machine decreases leg swelling by elevating your leg and improves your blood circulation by moving the muscles of your leg, but there is no evidence that these machines improve outcomes.

 Your Recovery at Home